jurrutiag/arexecute/README.md

 This will execute the recorded example once.
 In order to run more than one time, add an integer after de -e flag.
 To run it indefinitely use the -r flag.
-In order for this command to work, a previous recording named "example.json" in the same directory (or in the one defined with the -d flag) must exist.
+In order for this command to work, a previous recording named "example.json" in the same directory, or in the one specified by the filename must exist.

 ## Using Variables

 When recording, typing 'v' will add a new variable in place.
 In order to define this variable, you can go to the json file, 'variable' key and replace the "var_placeholder" strings for the variable itself.
 In order to use different variables for different iterations, replace the same strings by lists of variables.

+## Usage on a .py file

+To use this program in a python script, just import the functions start_recording and start_executing, this functions receive the file to execute/record to, and also other parameters associated that are analogous to the flags shown.